dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 2 - javaScript forEach and other basic examples of similar array prototype methods

 So there is the Array forEach method, but there are other array prototype methods like map, filter and reduce.
 The javaScript array forEach prototype method is very generic, some of these other options might be better choices when it comes to the nature of what it is that you need to do when looping over the full contents of an array.
-In this section I will be going over some quick examples of these array prototype method options.
+In this section I will be starting out with a basic array forEach example, but from there progress into these other array prototype methods of interest.

 ### 2.1 - First off javaScripts forEach array prototype method